voider1/teleborg/README.md

 }
 ```

-Currently I only support send_message, reply_to_message and forward_message.
-More is to come.
-I recommend not putting your token in the code, if you pass None as teleborg::updater::Updater::Start()'s first argument it'll automatically search for a environment variable called "TELEGRAM_BOT_TOKEN".
+I recommend not putting your token in the code, if you pass None as teleborg::Updater::start()'s first argument it'll automatically search for a environment variable called "TELEGRAM_BOT_TOKEN".
 Just make sure you set the environment variable equal to your bot token and all is good.